BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/scenarios/war_of_the_rohirrim.md

 Once per game, at any point during Héra's Activation, she may call upon Ashere to aid her in the battle with Lord Thorne.
 If she does, Lord Thorne is immediately Knocked Prone.

-**PARTICIPANTS**

-Good: Héra, Daughter of Helm; Lief, Page of Helm; 6 Warriors of Rohan: 2 with shield, 2 with shield and throwing spear, 2 with bow.

-Evil: Lord Thorne of the Wold; 6 Rohirrim Traitors: 2 with shield, 2 with shield and throwing spear, 2 with bow.

 ![](../media/scenarios/war_of_the_rohirrim/lord_thornes_betrayal.jpg)

 ---

 ## STREETS OF EDORAS

+**PARTICIPANTS**

+Good: Haleth, Prince of Rohan; Háma, Prince of Rohan; Héra, Daughter of Helm; 24 Warriors of Rohan: 8 with shield, 8 with shield and throwing spear, 8 with bow.

+Evil: Wulf, High Lord of the Hill Tribes with horse; General Targg with horse; Hill Tribes Chieftain; 36 Hill Tribesmen: 3 with no additional equipment, 3 with light shield, 3 with flaming brand, 3 with flaming brand and light shield, 6 with spear, 6 with two-handed weapon, 12 with bow; 1 War Mûmak of Harad with Haradrim Commander and 6 Haradrim Warriors: 3 with spear and 3 with bow, in the Howdah.

 **LAYOUT**